p2p-today/p2p-project/README.md

      First, the maximum message size is 4,294,967,299 bytes (including compression and headers).
 It could well be that in the future there will be more data to send in a single message.
 But equally so, a present-day attacker could use this to halt essentially every connection on the network.
 A short-term solution would be to have a soft-defined limit, but as has been shown in other protocols, this can calcify over time and do damage.

-     Second, in a worst case scenario, every node will receive a given message n-1 times, where n is the number of connected nodes.
+     Second, in a worst case scenario, every node will receive a given message n-1 times, and each message will generate n^2 total broadcasts, where n is the number of connected nodes.
 In most larger cases this will not happen, as a given node will not be connected to everyone else.
 But in smaller networks this will be common, and in well-connected networks this could slow things down.
 This calls for optimization, and will need to be explored.
+For instance, not propagating to a peer you receive a message from reduces the number of total broadcasts to (n-1)^2.

      Thrid, there is quite a lot of extra data being sent.
-Using the default parameters, if you want to send a 4 character message it will be expanded to 184 characters.
-That's 46x larger.
+Using the default parameters, if you want to send a 4 character message it will be expanded to 175 characters.
+That's ~44x larger.
 If you want these differences to be negligble, you need to send messages on the order of 512 characters.
-Then there is only an increase of ~36% (0% with decent compression).
-This can be improved by reducing the size of the various IDs being sent, or making the packet separators shorter.
+Then there is only an increase of ~34% (0% with decent compression).
+This can be improved by reducing the size of the various IDs being sent, or making the packet headers shorter.
 Both of these have disadvantages, however.

-     Results using opportunistic compression look roughly as follows (last updated in 0.1.7):
+     Results using opportunistic compression look roughly as follows (last updated in 0.2.1+build.95):

      For 4 characters...

          original  4
-         plaintext 184  (4600%)
+         plaintext 175  (4375%)
-         lzma      168  (4200%)
+         lzma      228  (5700%)
-         bz2       157  (3925%)
+         bz2       192  (4800%)
-         gzip      119  (2975%)
+         gzip      163  (4075%)

      For 498 characters...

          original  498
-         plaintext 678  (136.1%)
+         plaintext 669  (134.3%)
-         lzma      492  (98.8%)
+         lzma      552  (110.8%)
-         bz2       488  (98.0%)
+         bz2       533  (107.0%)
-         gzip      414  (83.1%)
+         gzip      471  (94.6%)

      Because the reference implementation supports all of these (except for lzma in python2), this means that the overhead will drop away after ~500 characters.
 Communications with other implementations may be slower than this, however.